How to prepare employees for a workplace return

 Business owners who are considering reopening their physical workplaces after months of remote working have a lot to think about.
-A well thought-out plan and clear team communication can help them see the transition through smoothly and successfully.
+A well thought-out plan and clear team communication can help them smoothly and successfully see the transition through.

-To help business owners navigate that change, Okon recommends three key steps:
+To help business owners navigate that change, we recommend three key steps:

 1. Develop a return-to-work plan

-Formally documenting the measures and procedures for bringing people back to the workplace is an essential first step, Okon says—with health and safety being the top priorities.
+Formally documenting the measures and procedures for bringing people back to the workplace is an essential first step—with health and safety being the top priorities.

-Business owners should keep an eye on local pandemic-related statistics as well, Okon says, to see if specific health and safety measures are required in their community.
-Different industries may have unique requirements, she adds.
-“Because retail staff deal with members of the public, who may not be following the rules equally, they may need to take extra precautions.
-Construction workers may need to be more vigilant because they share tools, and physical distancing on the job site can be difficult.”
+Business owners should keep an eye on local pandemic-related statistics as well, to see if specific health and safety measures are required in their community.
+Different industries may have unique requirements.

 2. Assess the readiness of your team

-That often requires gaining a better understanding of employees’ personal circumstances, Okon notes.
+You may need to better understand the employees’ personal circumstances.
 It could be they’re worried about their own health and safety, or that coworkers might not follow the rules.
-They may prefer their new routine or, if they’re caring for young children, could still need to be at home during the day, Okon points out.
+They may prefer their new routine or, if they’re caring for young children, could still need to be at home during the day.

 3. Communicate and enforce your plan

 Once the plan is set, the next step is to communicate it in a way everyone can understand and follow.
-Okon recommends following the ADKAR framework developed by the change management consultants at Prosci.
-ADKAR organizes the change process into five stages: Awareness, desire, knowledge, ability (to apply new skills) and reinforcement.
+We recommend following the ADKAR framework, developed by the change management consultants at Prosci.
+ADKAR organizes the change process into five stages: awareness, desire, knowledge, ability (to apply new skills) and reinforcement.

-During the awareness-raising stage, Okon says business owners need to make a real effort to engage people.
+During the awareness stage, business owners need to make a real effort to engage people.
 That means not just sending out a single all-staff email but actually taking the time to explain what the plan means from a practical perspective and how it applies to employees’ everyday work.

-When implementing the plan, it is important to make it clear that it is non-negotiable, Okon says.
-The core principles and policies will likely need regular and consistent reinforcement—especially in terms of what they look like “in action”, how they shape people’s everyday work tasks and routines.
-Recognize people who follow them well—and do not hesitate to issue stern reminders if people are trying to get around the rules, Okon advises.
+When implementing the plan, it is important to make it clear that it is non-negotiable.
+The core principles and policies will likely need regular and consistent reinforcement—especially in terms of what they look like “in action,” how they shape people’s everyday work tasks and routines.
+Recognize people who follow them well—and do not hesitate to issue stern reminders if people are trying to get around the rules.

 One plan is not enough

-As teams return to the workplace, Okon recommends that entrepreneurs have an additional plan in their back pockets: One that describes the process for “re-exiting” the office if there is a second wave of COVID-19.
+As teams return to the workplace, entrepreneurs should have an additional plan in their back pockets: one that describes the process for “re-exiting” the office if there is a new wave of COVID-19.

-“A second wave is a very real possibility.
-Think about the lessons learned back in March 2020—and what you can do to make things go much smoother if you have to do it all again.”
+Further COVID waves are going to happen.
+Think about the lessons learned since the start of the pandemic—and what you can do to make things go much smoother if you need to do it all again.